Unit Trust Deed kit

 Negative gearing flows through to a sole proprietor, partners in a partnership and a Bare Trust.
 That reduces your tax.
 It is wonderful.

 But companies and trusts (including a Unit Trust) cannot pass on the ‘loss’ to the shareholder or Unitholder.
 The loss is trapped in those vehicles.
 You can only ‘use up’ those losses by putting income-producing assets in the company or Unit Trust.
-“Negative gearing” is hard to achieve unless the company or trust has income to use up the losses.
+“Negative gearing” is not possible unless the trust has other income to offset the losses.

-A negative gearing loss on the property, for both company and Unit Trust, is trapped in both vehicles.
+A negative gearing loss on the property, for both the company and the Unit Trust, is trapped in both vehicles.
 You need other income to offset the loss.

 You may be able to carry the tax loss forward to future financial years.
-If you cannot carry forward the losses to subsequent financial years then the ‘loss’ is (parden the pun) lost forever.
+If you cannot carry forward the losses to subsequent financial years, then the ‘loss’ is (pardon the pun) lost forever.

 Tax Advantages of a Legal Consolidated Australian Unit Trust

 In the company, there is a fixed tax rate.
 It is a constant tax rate.
-In contrast, the Unit Trust’s Unit Holders pay tax on the profit at the Unit Holder’s personal tax rate – which may be zero.
+In contrast, the Unit Trust’s Unit Holders pay tax on the profit at their personal tax rate, which may be zero.
 In other words, the company pays tax on income.
-In a Unit Trust, the Unit Holders, themselves, generally pay the tax.
+In a Unit Trust, the Unit Holders themselves generally pay the tax.

 How a Company pays tax: